gladstone28/DANIEL-HOUSE-INGATHERING-MEETING/README.md

 4. Andrew Coley
 5. Gladstone Rose

 The meeting was chaired by Bro.
-Gladstone ROse on behalf of Bro.
+Gladstone Rose on behalf of Bro.
 BJ.
 Bro.
 Gladstone had indicated that he would do so at the House Leaders/Planning Committee Meeting.

-Opening Prayer was offered by Br.
+Opening Prayer was offered by Bro.
 Gladstone

 #### Agenda Items